Going to AWS re:Invent 2024?

 To better understand how this works, InfraCost verifies Terraform’s current configuration through a Terraform Plan and compares it to the current Terraform State.
 But what it can also do is verify the Terraform Plan and Terraform State and compare them to an older Infracost configuration breakdown that you can save to a file.

-In this way, you will be able to see the cost difference between what is going to be deployed right now and what you had in the past.
+This will allow you to see the cost difference between what is going to be deployed right now and what you had in the past.

 To export the Infracost JSON file from an older configuration, you will simply need to use the above command but with two other arguments: